 New South Wales was formed in 1788 and consists of the other islands outside of mainland Australia, which includes Lord Howe Island, Norfolk Island, and more.
 However, some of these islands were separated in the 19th century although Lord Howe Island remains a part of New South Wales until today.

 The topography in New South Wales is varied; it depends on which region you are in.
-Since New South Wales is located on the east coast, you can expect to find a lot of coastal towns, beaches and harbours when you travel to New South Wales.
+Since New South Wales is located on the east coast, you can expect to find a lot of coastal towns, beaches, and harbors when you travel to New South Wales.
 Meanwhile, you can also find numerous forests when you travel to New South Wales along with plains and slopes.

 National Parks in NSW

-There are a total of 780 national parks in New South Wales alone.
-It accounts for 8% of the national parks and natural preservers in the country.
+There is a total of 780 national parks in New South Wales alone.
+It accounts for 8% of the national parks and nature preserves in the country.
 These parks feature a wide range of topographical landscapes including forests, waterfalls, outback deserts, rugged bushes, marine parks, and UNESCO World Heritage enlisted sites.
 The first ever national park in Australia, Royal National Park, can also be found in New South Wales.
 Meanwhile, the Kosciuszko National Park is the largest in New South Wales in terms of land area, which comprises the alpine region of the state.